LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

 This project shows a step-by-step guide to public a container application to Microsoft [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry) repository.
 I am reusing the [MRN WebSocket Python example application](https://github.com/LSEG-API-Samples/Example.WebSocketAPI.Python.MRN) (RTO with Version 2 Authentication) as an example application.
 However, the concept and main logic can be applied to any technologies that support containerization.

+**Note**:
+- My Azure Account is based on my Visual Studio Enterprise Subscription service which is may be different from your Azure account type.
+- The Azure Portal website UI/UX are subjected to change.

 ## Introduction to Azure Container Registry

 [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry) is Microsoft own container hosing platform (the same as [Docker](https://www.docker.com/)'s [dockerhub](https://hub.docker.com/)).
 The repository handles private Docker/[OCI - Open Container Initiative](https://opencontainers.org/) images and artifacts with a fully managed, geo-replicated instance of OCI distribution.
 Developers can build, store and manage containers/artifacts to connect to across Azure services such as [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service), [Azure App Service](https://azure.microsoft.com/en-us/products/app-service) and much more.